fabacab/inline-gdocs-viewer/readme.txt

 * Feature: Improved QuickTags button.
     * The QuickTags dialog box now provides fields for a `query` and `title` attribute value in addition to your datasource's `key`.
 It also provides a tabbed interface for other HTML integrations and checkboxes for some plugin features (`use_cache` and `linkify`).
+* [Bugfix](https://wordpress.org/support/topic/charts-not-displaying?replies=4#post-7022752): Fix an issue where charts failed to display if their datasource was a Google Spreadsheet and no `query` was used to select columns.

 = Version 0.9.8.1 =